-Of course, to keep baby as safe and healthy as possible while in your tum, it is best to be confident about what is and isn't safe to eat.
-We spoke to a range of nutrition and pregnancy experts to find out which are foodie myths - and which foods really are best to steer clear from.
-So, what can't you eat when pregnant?
-Well, keep reading to find out!
+Keeping you and baby safe and healthy is the top priority, so you want to feel confident about what is and isn't safe to eat.
+We spoke to a range of nutrition and pregnancy experts to separate fact from fiction and confirm which foods you should steer clear from and why.

 Foods and drinks to avoid when pregnant